kobaltz/clamby/README.md

 ***Ubuntu***

-`sudo apt-get install clamav clamav-daemon`
+`sudo apt-get install clamav clamdscan clamav-daemon`

 Note, `clamav-daemon` is optional but recommended.
 It's needed if you wish to run ClamAV in daemon mode.